Botryosphaeriales

 The Botryosphaeriales are an order of sac fungi (Ascomycetes), placed under class Dothideomycetes.
 Some species are parasites, causing leaf spot, plant rot, die-back or cankers, but they can also be saprophytes or endophytes.
 They occur world-wide on many hosts.
+For example, in China, infections related to Botryosphaeriales have been recorded on numerous hosts such as grapes, Caragana arborescens,Cercis chinensis, Eucalyptus, Chinese hackberry, blueberry, forest trees, and various other woody hosts.

 The order was originally defined in 2006 to have only one family, Botryosphaeriaceae, but new taxonomic studies have added at least seven other families.
+It was then reduced to just seven families in 2020.

+Families

+As accepted by Wijayawardene et al. 2020;